Skip to main content

 • Constipation

-You should not take phentermine if you have heart disease including valvular heart disease, heart failure or high blood pressure, depression, an overactive thyroid, or glaucoma, or are pregnant, trying to become pregnant, or breastfeeding.
+You should not take phentermine if you have heart disease, including valvular heart disease, heart failure or high blood pressure, seizure disorders, severe renal disease, an overactive thyroid, or glaucoma, or are pregnant, trying to become pregnant, or breastfeeding.

 Phentermine alternatives for weight loss

 Xenical, Qsymia, and Contrave are oral prescription medications indicated for long-term use for weight loss.
-Qsymia is actually phentermine combined with another drug, topiramate.
+Qsymia is actually a combination of phentermine and another drug, topiramate.
 Topiramate was initially an FDA-approved drug under the brand name Topamax and is indicated for the treatment of seizure disorders.
 Post-marketing observance correlated topiramate to weight loss which is likely due to an appetite suppression effect.
-While phentermine alone is only indicated for short-term use, Qysymia has been approved for long-term use to aid in weight loss and treat obesity.
-Contrave and phentermine are controlled substances as categorized by the FDA.
-This means the drugs have some potential for misuse or abuse, and patients with a history of drug abuse should not take these drugs.
+While phentermine alone is only indicated for short-term use, Qsymia has been approved for long-term use to aid in weight loss and treat obesity.
+Qsymia and phentermine are controlled substances as categorized by the FDA.
+This means these prescription drugs have some potential for misuse or abuse, and patients with a history of drug abuse should not take these drugs.

 Saxenda and Wegovy are each glucagon-like peptide-1 (GLP-1) weight loss drugs.
-This class of drugs initially came to market to treat Diabetes Mellitus Type 2.
-Research also showed significant benefit in managing weight loss, and these two forms of GLP-1 drugs are specifically dosed and approved for long-term weight loss treatment.
+This class of drugs initially came to market to treat type 2 diabetes mellitus.
+Research also showed significant benefits in managing weight loss, and these two forms of GLP-1 drugs are specifically dosed and approved for long-term weight loss treatment.
 Other GLP-1 drugs approved to treat diabetes are sometimes used “off-label” for obesity.
-Off-label indicates use of a drug for a purpose the FDA has not approved an indication for.
+Off-label indicates the use of a drug for a purpose the FDA has not approved an indication for.

-There are over-the-counter “diet pills” as well, but these have not been studied and approved by the FDA for weight loss.
+There are over-the-counter “diet pills” and dietary supplements as well, but these have not been studied and approved by the FDA for weight loss.
 You should speak to a pharmacist or other health care provider before taking anything over the counter for weight loss.

-The chart below provides some FDA-approved alternatives to phentermine.
+The chart below provides some FDA-approved weight loss drug alternatives to phentermine.
 There are links to help you find the lowest price for the drug if your doctor chooses one of these options.
-Only your health care providers can decide which option is right for you.
+Only your healthcare providers can decide which option is right for you.

 Phentermine alternatives